Azure/aad-pod-identity/README.md

 #### Install Pod to Identity Binding on k8s cluster

-Edit and save this as aadpodidentitybinding.yaml
+Edit and save this as aadpodidentitybinding.yaml.
+Note the AzureIdentity name must match the one chosen in aadpodidentity.yaml.
 ```
 apiVersion: "aadpodidentity.k8s.io/v1"
 kind: AzureIdentityBinding
 metadata:
  name: demo1-azure-identity-binding
 spec:
- AzureIdentity: <idname>
+ AzureIdentity: <a-idname>
  Selector: <label value to match>
 ```